 I’m hoping to at least finish one project per month.
 It’s not a very lofty goal, but I’ll be happy if I can stick with it.

 Last May, I seriously started tracking my weight.
-I was on my highest weight post baby #2 and I know that I’m ready to lose the baby weight that I gained since baby #1.
+I was on my highest weight post baby #2 and I know that I’m ready to lose the baby weight I gained since baby #1.
 I added another 25 lbs while I was pregnant with baby #2.
 I lost 10 lbs about a month after giving birth.

 My husband and I started going to our home gym (set up by my husband) once AHP was sleep trained at about 10 weeks.
 It was my first time weight training and I have to start from 0 lbs, just using my body weight in the beginning.
 I’m also not doing any abs work out until I can see a pelvic floor physical therapist.
 Unfortunately, the women’s health PT was furloughed at our local ATI branch so I still haven’t seen one.
 By end of May, I started tracking my weight and my diet.